I’m a native Detroiter and the co-founder of People 4 People Productions.

 JHS#22 , NYC, 1986

-Guest Filmmakers Panel Discussion with Rutgers University Film Studies Students
+Guest Filmmakers Panel with Rutgers University Film Studies Students

 At Rutgers University, as a Film Studies Adjunct throughout the ’90s, I learned how to use